-- 1. Read a variety of texts with understanding and appreciation. - 2.
-Understand invention as a part of the writing process. - 3.
-Organize and develop ideas effectively and logically in essays. - 4.
-Develop effective, logical, and well-supported arguments. - 5.
-Understand and use a variety of rhetorical methods for developing ideas. - 6.
-Maintain a consistent and appropriate viewpoint, tone, and voice. - 7.
-Strengthen essays through the revision process. - 8.
-Write essays free of common stylistic weaknesses. - 9.
-Write essays free of excessive errors. - 10.
-Use word-processing software and the Internet to assist in the writing process. - 11.
-Understand documentation and plagiarism.
+- 1. Read a variety of texts with understanding and appreciation - 2.
+Understand invention as a part of the writing process, especially when directed for a communicative purpose - 3.
+Organize and develop ideas effectively and logically in essays - 4.
+Develop effective, logical, and well-supported arguments - 5.
+Express ideas consistently and appropriately for task and audience - 6.
+Strengthen essays through the revision process - 7.
+Understand documentation, plagiarism, and source credibility

-This course also addresses IVCC's institutional learning outcomes.
+This course also addresses the following IVCC institutional learning outcomes: